Deploying Microsoft Dynamics NAV Using ClickOnce

 Multiple languages can be included in the same installer.
 By using ClickOnce, you can decide which files, such as language resource files and Help files, that you want to include in the deployment.
 End users will not be aware of the difference between installing an EN-US-only version and a version with several additional languages.

 Administrator permissions are not required.
-By using ClickOnce, a regular Windows user can install the Microsoft Dynamics NAV Windows client.
-Note, the prerequisites for installation require administrator permissions.
+By using ClickOnce, a typical Windows user can install the Microsoft Dynamics NAV Windows client.
+The prerequisites for installation require administrator permissions.
 These prerequisites have to be installed one time on the computer, after which any user can install and upgrade the Microsoft Dynamics NAV Windows client.

 ClickOnce supports a seamless upgrade.
-End users will barely notice when the Microsoft Dynamics NAV Windows client is upgraded.
-There is also very minimal user interaction, such as applying a hotfix.
+End users will hardly notice when the Microsoft Dynamics NAV Windows client is upgraded.

 The result should be that end users can install the Microsoft Dynamics NAV Windows client without relying on partners or super users to do it for them.